pcmaldonado/Disaster_Response/README.md

 The directory also holds the pickle file containing the best model from the GridSearchCV done on the training set.

-To run the main script, *train_classifier.py* from the command line, on the project folder run this script: `python models/train_classifier.py`
+To run the main script, *train_classifier.py* from the command line, on the project folder run this script:<br> `python models/train_classifier.py`

 ## App
 It contains the scripts and necessary files to run the wep application.